David-Motari/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 3 Function that adds node at the end of list
 File 4 Function that frees list
 File 5 Function that frees list
-File 6 function that deletes the head node
-File 9 function that inserts node into list
+File 6 function that deletes the head node of linked list File 7 function that returns the nth node of linked list File 9 function that inserts node into list